clarusway-aws-devops/ckad/docker/docker-images/step4/step1.md

-- Write the logs your container mynewapp into `/root/myapp/logs` file.
+- Write the logs of `mycontainer` container into the `/root/myapp/logs` file.